 Solution:

-• Use tools with multi-language support (transcribe in the speaker's native language)
+- Use tools with multi-language support and transcribe in the speaker's native language

 Challenge: Background Noise and Music

-Problem: Background music or ambient noise reduces transcription accuracy.
+Problem: Background music or ambient noise drops accuracy.

 Solution:

-• Remove background noise using Adobe Podcast or Audacity before uploading
+- Remove noise with Adobe Podcast or Audacity before uploading

-• Use tools with noise suppression features (Descript, Sonix)
+- Use tools with noise suppression (Descript, Sonix)

-• For music videos or vlogs, expect more manual corrections
+- For music videos or vlogs, plan on more manual editing

 Challenge: Multiple Speakers

-Problem: AI may struggle to differentiate between speakers in panel discussions or interviews.
+Problem: AI may not separate speakers in panels or interviews.

 Solution: